zniper/rhaptos2.repo/docs/spec/simple-spec.rst

 Also

 ACL style approach, where the permissions for a document are stored on the documnet.
 It is simple to implement but requires us to create a seperate index (to enable knowing which docs to show).
 AS we do that is it not simpler to store the acls on the index server, which also remvoes a large attack vector http://peekay.org/2009/03/26/security-issues-with-google-docs/ http://jonmcleanpcv.wordpress.com/2010/11/19/google-docs-has-a-big-gaping-security-hole/

 I am unclear how security on node.js / Aloha works.

+Security - It is highly unlikely that storing userids in the documents that are then sent out to the wild will be a suitable and secure solution.
+Crypto can be too easily broken if not done well.
+As such its probably a good idea to push the security lookup over to backend and probbably do security per collections

+However as a first cut we may well find security embedded with KeyCzar will be sufficient

 More Detailed Look